-Your medical records contain powerful weapons that can be used against you in an injury claim.
+Your medical records contain powerful weapons that can be used against you in a Colorado injury claim.
 Pre-existing conditions can be used by insurers and defendants as a way to diminish the amount of damages you receive in an injury claim due to an accident.

 Lawyer ethics require the zealous representation of a client’s interests.
 Your interests are to receive payment for your injuries.
 The defendant’s and their insurer’s attorneys seek to keep the amount paid out to as little as possible.

 If, five years ago, you dislocated your right shoulder after falling off a bicycle, you likely sought medical treatment and missed some work.
 Having made a full recovery, in your mind the shoulder issue is all behind you.
 Now, five years later, you are involved in a car accident in Colorado caused by another driver’s negligence.
 After being taken to the hospital, you are diagnosed with a severe shoulder injury.
 Surgery is required, and then extensive physical therapy and rehabilitation are needed.